jnwatson/py-lmdb/docs/index.rst

 Buffers
 +++++++

-    Since MDB is exclusively memory mapped, it is possible to access record data without keys or values ever being copied by the kernel, database library, or application.
-To exploit this, the library can be instructed to return :py:func:`buffer` objects instead of strings by passing `buffers=True` to :py:meth:`Environment.begin` or :py:class:`Transaction`.
+    Since MDB is exclusively memory mapped it is possible to access record data without keys or values ever being copied by the kernel, database library, or application.
+To exploit this the library can be instructed to return :py:func:`buffer` objects instead of strings by passing `buffers=True` to :py:meth:`Environment.begin` or :py:class:`Transaction`.